pusher/pusher-platform-js/README.md

 Integration testing is trickier as it requires a testing service to be running.
 Currently it runs locally on your machine but this will eventually be deployed behind the Elements bridge.

-The repository for it is here: https://github.com/pusher/platform-lib-tester, and it requires a working Go installation.
+The repository for it is [here](https://github.com/pusher/platform-sdk-tester), and it requires a working Go installation.
 Then hopefully just run from the main directory of that test library:

 ```bash